ruppysuppy/UnHook/README.md

 1. Electron
 2. React
-3. Redux (This is an overkill for such a small app, but I need to practice using redux + electron)
+3. Redux (This is an overkill for such a small app, its used for practicing redux + electron integration)